 Build a Culture That Promotes Longevity

 Though it has become often joked about, a strong “company culture” is still an important part of finding and retaining top talent.

 77% of workers consider company culture in their job search

 It can be defined in many ways, but it’s a summarization of how employees feel about their jobs, their coworkers, and the company.
 A business with a strong company culture is one that rewards employees for jobs well done, is fair when it comes to PTO and benefits, and sets a friendly, inviting tone to every employee to make them feel wanted, needed, and productive.

 Attractive company culture is such a powerful tool for businesses because half of all workers would be willing to leave their current job for a lower-paying one in an organization that has a better culture.

 Building a company culture typically starts with establishing foundational values—such as friendliness, customer service, innovation, etc.—and rewarding people for acting on them.
 Companies that have and reward these values are the ones who will build a culture that presents positive experiences for their workforce which is a massive step toward increasing employee retainment.

 To increase retention, businesses need to address the key aspects of employee satisfaction by improving their overall experience from recruitment to hiring to everyday life.
 These strategies to retain employees can be used to improve their experience, build a positive company culture, and create an environment that gives people more reasons to stay.

-Check out our blog, How Businesses Can Use Recruitment Marketing for Talent Acquisition and Retention, to learn more about this topic!
+Check out Impact's blog, How Businesses Can Use Recruitment Marketing for Talent Acquisition and Retention, to learn more about this topic!